nosqlbench/nosqlbench/README.md

 maintainers for these projects decided to put everything into one OSS project in order to make contributions and sharing easier for everyone.
 Thus, the new project name and structure was launched as nosqlbench.io.
-NoSQLBench is an independent project that is primarily sponsored by DataStax.
+NoSQLBench is an independent project that is sponsored by DataStax.

 We offer NoSQLBench as a new way of thinking about testing systems.
 It is not limited to testing only one type of system.
 It is our wish to build a community